 For a few weeks I delved into everything wooden bead bendy dolls, sometimes called Waldorf dollhouse dolls or Wee Folk, on Pinterest.
 Because we have satellite internet here on our secluded survival homestead, we are cursed with data limits – the ONLY part of town living that I miss is unlimited internet, I only have a few specific hours a day to play online and not pay dearly for it.

-Our service is very reliable and fast, but I have to admit binge watching Netflix was a guilty pleasure, as was downloading music and getting on Pinterest.
-Any time you upload, download, live stream, or get on social media type websites, it soaks up your data unless you are online between 2 and 8 a.m.
+Our service is very reliable and fast, but I have to admit binge watching Netflix was a guilty pleasure, as was listening to music online, and getting on Pinterest.
+Any time you use the Internet, it soaks up your data unless you are online between 2 and 8 a.m.

 So, while sipping on my morning Coke and watching the news with my hubby at 6 a.m.
 I would spend some time learning how to make these cute little dolls and their clothes.
 It is probably a very good thing I have only a limited amount of time to play on Pinterest before heading out to do barn chores, otherwise I would get lost for hours on there and become inspired to start too many projects at once!